-- A. Yes, many residents combine efforts to reduce costs and share information. - Q. Where can I find more detailed information about plants, trees and best practices for living in the Wildland Urban Interface (WUI)? - A. Visit our website at www.ccfd.org, at Town Hall, or by mail by contacting us at (650) 558-7600.
+- A. Yes, many residents combine efforts to reduce costs and share information. - Q. Where can I find more detailed information about plants, trees, and best practices for living in the Wildland Urban Interface (WUI)? - A. Visit our website at www.ccfd.org or by contacting us at (650) 558-7600.